 How do I find the right rebranding agency for me?

-And now for the ultimate question: How do you find that unicorn of a branding agency?
+And now for the ultimate question: How do you find that unicorn of a rebranding agency?

 The one that aligns your vision with your goals and comes out of the process with a perfectly polished brand identity that feels unique and authentic to you.
-It can be challenging, but there are a few things you should evaluate before ever signing an agreement with them.
+It can be challenging, but there are a few clear things you can evaluate before signing an agreement.